-Highlights from New York State's 2023/2024 budget:
+Highlights from New York State's 2024/2025 budget:

-Additional State-operated Campus and Statutory College Operating Monies of \$163 million ongoing
+Additional State-Operated Campus and Statutory College Operating Monies of \$114 million ongoing support student internships.
+The remaining support is unrestricted to support faculty and staff.

-From these funds, UB will receive \$26.3 million annually.
+From these funds, UB will receive \$14.2 million annually. \$605 thousand is allocated directly to support research and \$545 thousand allocated to directly